 \section{Experiments}

 In this section, we will illustrate our training process and model performance.
-In total, 48,000 retardance and orientation images are used for training and testing the machine learning model.
+In total, 48,000 retardance and director field images are used for training and testing the machine learning model.
 Specifically, we randomly selected 40,000 image pairs to train the neural network, and the remaining 8,000 images for performance testing.
 We present results obtained by applying the model to the test set of data.
-We chose the PolScope dataset to train the model because it is the only instrument that can produce retardance and orientation images at the same time.
-The orientation images are first corrected using the masking strategy and then used as the training targets for the machine learning model.
+We chose the PolScope dataset to train the model because it is the only instrument that can produce retardance and director field images at the same time.
+The director field images are first corrected using the masking strategy, then used as the training targets for the machine learning model.
 The retardance images are inputs to our machine learning model.
-The predicted orientation is compared with the corrected orientation field and the learning goal is to achieve maximum similarity.
-Since the orientation of microtubule bundles has head-tail symmetry, we translate the orientation to $Q$ tensor and use the Mean Squared Error (MSE) to measure the learning error.
+The predicted director field is compared with the corrected director field and the learning goal is to achieve maximum similarity.
+Since the orientations of microtubule bundles have head-tail symmetry, we translate the orienation to the $Q$-tensor and use the Mean Squared Error (MSE) to measure the learning error as follows.

-where $q$ is the orientation angle of each pixel in the input images.
+where $q$ is the director field orientation angle at each pixel in the input images.